Create example data

 (2.0, 3.0, 'B'),

-) AS t(x, y, id)ggsql is still in early development and all functionality are subject to change
+SELECT * FROM tggsql is still in early development and all functionality is subject to change.
+Read the alpha-release announcement

 Layers are declared with the